DataDog/ansible-datadog/README.md

 Version `4` of the role and version `5` of the collection install the Datadog Agent v7 by default.

-Version `5` of the role and version `6` of the collection no longer support Python 2 and Agent 5.
+Version `5` of the role and version `6` of the collection no longer support Python 2, Agent 5, or Ansible versions below 2.10.
 It also no longer supports older versions of Amazon Linux 2 and CentOS.

 ## Setup